 - Colwyn Bay Watersports is committed to improving the effectiveness of volunteers.
 Volunteers may choose to attend any in-house training course that they feel is relevant to their voluntary work, subject to the approval of their supervisors and availability of places.

 - Colwyn Bay Watersports aims to reflect the voluntary nature of our relationship with volunteers in all our policies and procedures for managing their involvement.
 Therefore, the volunteer’s designated supervisor deals with minor complaints or grievances about or by volunteers or their work through the usual support and supervision procedures, in the first instance.
 However, we recognise our duty to protect the wellbeing and interests of all our stakeholders and therefore operate a formal complaints procedure in the case of more serious complaints.
 In the case of particularly serious offences, as specified in the Code of Practice, this process may be bypassed and/or the subject of the complaint asked to leave.
 Where a criminal offence is suspected, the matter will be handed over to the police.

 - In order to effectively monitor the work that volunteers do and how they are managed, a personal file is maintained for all volunteers, which includes: contact details and other relevant personal information; details of the application and selection process; agreements made; hours worked; records of support and supervision activities; training undertaken and any complaints or grievances made or received.
 Some of this information and other relevant information may also be recorded in computerised records.
-All such information is treated in accordance with the Data Protection Act (1998) and volunteers are entitled to inspect all such information pertaining to their own involvement.
+All such information is treated in accordance with the Data Protection Act (1998) and subsequent GDPR legislation.
+Volunteers are entitled to inspect all such information pertaining to their own involvement.

 - Both volunteers and the organisation agree that the intellectual property rights of original work produced by volunteers automatically transfers to the organisation.